 Quality education is the first step to eradicate poverty in developing countries.
 Until today South East Asian nations are still developing their economy and the level of academic establishments do not always allow the students to meet the required level expected by employers.
-Also, many children live very far away from the cities where those establishments are located.
+In many situation, many children live very far away from the main cities where most schools and universities are located.
 Hence Enfants du Mekong has decided to start running educational centres that allow children to be fostered, taken care of, fed and helped in their studies with extra classes in this part of the globe.

-2014 saw the beginning of TFWA Care’s support for Enfants du Mékong, through the construction of a boarding house for senior high school and university students at Inle Lake in a remote region of Burma.
-In the following years, our support was extended in the Philippines’s province of Cebu where families often struggle to send their children to school.
+2014 saw the beginning of TFWA Care’s support for Enfants du Mékong, through the construction of a boarding house for senior high school and university students at Inle Lake in a remote region of Myanmar.
+In the following years, our support was extended in the Philippines and Thailand.

 Project in 2018

-The educational system in Myanmar has suffered from major dysfunction and a terrible lack of resources caused by the decades of dictatorship in the nation.
+The education system in Myanmar has suffered from major dysfunction and terrible lack of resources caused by decades of dictatorship in the nation.
 Outside its capital, there are hardly schools that can accommodate its youth.
-Primary schools are normally in the main village but one usually must walk miles to town to continue middle school and high school.

 With the TFWA Care grant, Les Enfants du Mékong was able to add three classrooms and provide quality education up to grade 10 in Sisong.
 Every boy and girl should have the right to a quality education so that they can have more chances in life.